bdwalker238/tecnotes/content/posts/postgres_0882025_post1.md

 ###### 6) Test Backup
 Stop Postgres to test a restore

-Delete your Cluster.
+Delete all of your Cluster ( PGDATA, PGLOG , any seperate tablespace locations).
-e.g. 'rm -rf /pg/data'  location of cluster
+e.g. 'rm -rf /pg/data'  location of your cluster .

 $ su - postgres
 $ pgbackrest --stanza=sname --type=immediate  --log-level-console=debug restore --link-all